kuiper2000/Applied_Math/_sources/PDE/Heat_equation.md

 \end{align}
 ```

-Using _separation of variable_ of what we did in previous chapter, consists of attempting a solution of the form
+Using _separation of variable_ of as what we did in previous chapter, consists of attempting a solution of the form

 ```{math}
 \begin{align}